 Political Science BS

-Our department offers a BS degree in political science that is unique and innovative.
+The Bachelor of Science degree in Political Science is unique and innovative.
 The program tightly integrates the traditional fields of American government and international relations in order to prepare students for a life and a career in an increasingly globalized world.
-In addition, the program incorporates into its curriculum courses in politics and life sciences and information technology.
-That is, the program focuses on the use of information technology for political organization and communication and the influence of recent advances in biology and biotechnology on how we understand ourselves as human beings and citizens.
-It is these aspects that make us stand out from other undergraduate political science programs.
+The program incorporates into its curriculum courses in politics and life sciences and information technology.
+The program focuses on the use of information technology for political organization and communication and the influence of recent advances in biology and biotechnology on how we understand ourselves as human beings and citizens.

 - Bachelor of Science